Rescue Helicopter lifting a person - Jenny Lake Rangers

 INTERAGENCY AVALANCHE FORECASTING

-During the winter, Jenny Lake Rangers add a meteorological technician to the team who collaborates with the Bridger-Teton Avalanche Center.
-The technician provides snowpack assessments and maintains two weather stations, contributing park-specific information to the daily avalanche forecast.
+During the winter, Jenny Lake Rangers add a meteorological technician to the team who integrates with the Bridger-Teton Avalanche Center.
+This position adds to a partnership between Grand Teton National Park and the BTAC that provides snowpack assessments, maintenance of two park stations, and contributes park-specific information to the daily avalanche forecast.
 The data is used by skiers and mountaineers in Grand Teton National Park, ensuring recreationists have relevant snow and weather information before entering the backcountry.

 PUBLIC EDUCATION